jstoebel/eds_dashboard/app/views/helps/_clinical_placements.html.md

 &nbsp;

-Once pressed, a popup window will ask if you are sure you want to delete the selected clinical assignment.
+Once pressed, a pop-up window will ask if you are sure you want to delete the selected clinical assignment.

 &nbsp;